|

 SRAP moniker was finally derived from his suggested "Short Range Ambush Platoon"

 which most honor as the final acronym for the platoon.
+The various Battalion Histories now

 in our possession do not "nail down" the unit's inception date, but the earliest